 - to the North, in the village of Gervans, granitic soils (150m of altitude – West exposure) give the wine its mineral quality.

-- to the South, in the village de Mercurol, clay soils covered with small pebbles (100m of altitude - South/Southwest exposure) give the wine its structure and fruitiness.
+- to the South, in the village de Mercurol, clay soils covered with small pebbles on ancient alluvial terraces of the Rhône river (100m of altitude - South/Southwest exposure) give the wine its structure and fruitiness.

 Optimum maturity: 2016-2020

 ABV : 12,5%

 Rabbit with Prunes